Soccer positions explained: names, numbers and what they do

 Bundesliga archetype: Mats Hummels

-Invariably playing left centre-back, the right-footer span the ball to a teammate with a heat-seeking 92 per cent of his passes last season, even though he attempted some 118 long balls.
-He teed up 15 shots on the opposition goal, one of which was scored.
+Invariably operating from left centre-back, the right-footer span the ball to a teammate with a heat-seeking 92 percent of his passes during a remarkable 2018/19 campaign, even though he attempted some 118 long balls.
+The man who goes by Aussenrist - German for the outside of your foot - teed up 15 shots on the opposition goal that term, one of which was scored.
 Tom Brady eat your heart out.

 Position: Defensive midfielder (ball-winner)